KarolDuracz/scratchpad/Hello World Drivers/demo2/README.md

 ```

 btw.
 When you put ``` DbgPrintEx(DPFLTR_DEFAULT_ID, DPFLTR_INFO_LEVEL, "_vartest: 0x%llx\n", _vartest); ```
-before DoCli, you see 0x1234 value.
+before DoCli, you will see 0x1234 value.
 So this is important for test if this works and get correct value into this _vartest from the stack.
 <br />

 <hr>